Medicare Advantage vs. Medicare Supplement Insurance Policies — Which Is Right for You?

 When you turn 65, you are eligible to receive Medicare coverage.
-Original Medicare, known as Part A and Part B, is where many people start.
+Original Medicare, which includes Part A and Part B, is where many people start.
 But this coverage, provided by the federal government, could leave you with out-of-pocket expenses.
-That’s because Medicare Part A and B were only designed to cover 80% of your medical costs.
+That’s because Medicare Parts A and B were designed to generally cover only 80 percent of your medical costs.

-But did you know you can get additional health benefits outside of the coverage Original Medicare offers?
-Other types of plans, like Medicare Advantage and Medicare supplement, can provide you with more benefits or coverage than Parts A and B offer.
-Both Medicare Advantage and supplemental-type plans are provided by private insurance companies that are approved by Medicare.
+But you can get additional health benefits outside of the coverage Original Medicare offers.
+Other types of plans, like Medicare Advantage and Medicare Supplement insurance, can provide you with more benefits or coverage than Parts A and B offer.
+Both Medicare Advantage and supplemental-type policies are provided by private insurance companies that are approved by Medicare.
 And they can help reduce your out-of-pocket costs when you receive care.

-So, what’s the difference between a Medicare Advantage plan and a Medicare supplement plan?
+So, what’s the difference between a Medicare Advantage plan and a Medicare Supplement insurance plan?
 We’ve laid it out in this helpful chart below:

 Medicare Advantage vs. Medicare Supplement Insurance

 |Medicare Advantage (Medicare Part C)

 |There are Medicare Advantage plans with a $0 monthly premium.
 However, you may have to pay an extra premium for this plan depending on your provider.